Fire Protection

 Frequently Asked Questions

-How Often Should A Fire Risk Assessment Be Reviewed?
+How Often Should A Fire Safety Risk Assessment Be Reviewed?

-Fire risk assessments are a legal requirement and should be reviewed annually.
+Fire safety risk assessments are a legal requirement and should be reviewed annually.
 In addition, The Regulatory Reform (Fire Safety) Order 2005, requires a fire risk assessment to be reviewed if there are changes in the business.
-For example structural alterations, change of building use and increase in occupancy.
-For this reason a new fire risk assessment should be completed.
+For example, structural alterations, change of building use and increase in occupancy.
+For this reason, a new fire risk assessment should be completed.

 Who Is Responsible For Completing A Fire Risk Assessment?

 In England and Wales, you may be responsible for fire safety and are known as the ‘responsible person’.
-Certainly if you’re an employer, person who has control of the premises or owner of the building/business other than a single domestic dwelling.
+Certainly, if you’re an employer, a person who has control of the premises or the owner of the building/business other than a single domestic dwelling.

 In order to properly carry out the assessment, the assessor should have a minimum understanding of the following: